It is All About the Money: Presidential Conflicts of Interest

 Some scholars argue that if Washington did not have to follow the Emolument Clause, the framers did not intend it to apply to the President.
 Yet the Emoluments Clause specifically states that it applies to “any Office of Profit or Trust [under the United States]” making it improbable that it was not meant to extend to the President.
 An argument could be made that extending the Emoluments Clause to the President and Vice President would be a violation of the separation of powers principle by creating additional qualifications for office.
-The drafters, however, intended the Emoluments Clause to “provide an ineligibility to office, not an ineligibility to increased emoluments,” thereby demonstrating Congress’s ability to regulate conflicts of interest.
+The Emoluments Clause’s anti-corruption purpose, however, reaches the President as much as any other official, and since its strong language does not clearly exempt the President, Congress probably has the ability to regulate Presidential conflicts of interest.
 There is also uncertainty as to whether anyone has legal standing to bring a claim under the Emoluments Clause.

 Even if the Emoluments Clause applied to the President and Vice President, it would not extend to some substantial potential conflicts.
 For example, President Trump is locating his new hotel in Washington, D.C., on government property at the Old Post Office.
 The rental agreement requires Trump’s company to pay both rent and annual payments based on the success of the business, necessitating continual negotiations.; Steven Schooner, Professor of Government Procurement Law and Co-Director of the Government Procurement Law Program at The George Washington University Law School, pointed out that the potential conflict this causes is not covered by the Emoluments Clause.
 Professor Schooner stated, “[h]ow can anyone expect a government employee to negotiate with the Trump family at arm’s length and treat the Trump family like any other contractor?”
 Due to the Emoluments Clause’s focus on the acceptance of foreign money and its reliance on congressional discretion, subjecting its enforcement to the potential bias of the majority party, make relying solely on it an unlikely solution.